-Mr. Brian Tobin, Chairman of NFI was due to retire from the Board in May 2021, after serving for 15 years since NFI's initial public offering in 2005.
-However, in March 2021, the Board (without Mr. Tobin participating in the deliberations) unanimously determined that it was in the best interest of NFI to extend his term limit by an additional year.
-In March 2022, the Board (without Mr. Tobin participating in the deliberations) unanimously determined that it is in the best interest of NFI to further extend his term limit by an additional year.
-The decisions by the Board were driven by a number of factors, including the ongoing challenges presented to the Company, its customers, suppliers and end markets by the COVID-19 pandemic, the importance of maintaining continuity of Board representation and leadership, and the need to support and oversee the business during this difficult period of recovery.
-Mr. Tobin has a very important skill set and has been providing and continues to provide outstanding contributions to NFI.
+Mr. Edwards, Chairperson of NFI's Human Resources, Compensation and Corporate Governance Committee (the "Governance Committee") was due to retire from the Board in May 2024, after serving on the Board for 15 years.
+However, in March 2024, the Board (without Mr. Edwards participating in the deliberations) unanimously determined that it was in the best interest of NFI to extend his term limit by an additional year.
+The decision of the Board was driven by a number of factors, including the importance of maintaining continuity of Board representation and leadership (given that Ms. Cochran will be retiring from the Board and as a Chairperson of the Audit Committee at the Meeting), and the need to support and oversee the business as it continues to recover from the impacts of the COVID-19 pandemic.
+Mr. Edwards has a very important skill set and has been providing and continues to provide outstanding contributions to NFI.